maptv/decalendar/docs/decalendar.md

 We can use the tables above to convert any Gregorian calendar date to a `doty` number.
 This is especially useful for variable dates that have to be converted every year.
 For example, the dates of the solstices, the longest and shortest days of the year, vary slightly every year.
 Instead of calculating the exact `doty` number of the solstices ourselves we could translate from existing Gregorian calendar dates.
 Solstices and equinoxes (the points in between the solstices) are the basis of the some holidays, such as [Nowruz](https://en.wikipedia.org/wiki/Nowruz).

 The dates of the solstices and the equinoxes can be used as definitions of the seasons.
-Each season has an opposite.
+Each season has its opposite.
 The opposite of Spring is Fall and the opposite of Summer is Winter.
 These opposites are always occurring simultaneously, one opposing season in the Northern hemisphere and the other in the Southern hemisphere.
 The table below lists the opposing seasons in the North and South columns (which correspond to the Northern and Southern hemispheres) and the approximate dates of the solstices and the equinoxes that mark the start of each season.

 | Code | North  | South  | `doty` | `dotm` | Date         | Event              |
 | ---- | ------ | ------ | ----   | ------ | ------------ | ------------------ |